 Bamburgh is open daily from the beginning of February until the end of October (if you’re travelling at either end of those dates do check as they may change) from 10am – 5pm.
 From November until the end of January the castle is only open at weekends from 11am – 4.30pm.

-- You can also get a family ticket for £28 which covers 2 adults and 3 children under the age of 18.
-(These prices are correct as at June 2019)
+- You can also get a family ticket for £41 which covers 2 adults and 3 children under the age of 18.

 Ever since we watched the first Harry Potter films we knew we’d love to visit a real life Hogwarts.
 Of course, many different filming locations were used but one castle that was famously used in the first couple of films was Alnwick Castle.

-The Duke of Northumberland still lives in part of the castle although the rest is open to the public – it’s one of the largest castles still lived in in the UK (after Windsor).
+The Duke of Northumberland still lives in part of the castle although the rest is open to the public – it’s one of the largest castles still lived in in the UK (after Windsor castle near London).

 The castle is open daily from the end of March until the end of October (exact dates may vary from year to year so do check if travelling near either end of these dates) 10 am 10am – 5.30pm.

 Just be aware where you are parking and you should be fine – it was busy, but we were travelling in the school holidays so this was to be expected.
 Parking was free also.

-Tours to Alnwick Castle from Edinburgh
+Getting to Alnwick Castle from Edinburgh

 There are a number of tours from Edinburgh to this area and to specifically Alnwick Castle (I blame the Harry Potter Effect!) but also including Holy Island too.

 Warkworth Castle has a stunning example of a Norman keep which was built in the 1100s – it’s a fairly small structure in comparison to both Bamburgh and Alnwick, but it’s really impressive nonetheless.

-It was a residence of the Percy family, remember those who also own Alnwick?
+Warkworth castle was a residence of the Percy family, remember those who also own Alnwick?
 They were the wealthiest landowners in the North of England and it definitely showed!